If we haven’t met before – hi, and welcome to our organic farm!

 Meet the rest of our farm crew

 Having our own organic orchard and farm is what makes Grow Great Fruit possible.
 But we couldn’t do it alone.
-These days, we’re part of a big community.
+These days, we’re part of an on-farm community.

 The orchard

-We’re still here for them on the farm in the background, offering skills and mentoring when we’re needed.
+The team is led by our Fruit Crew Leaders Jill, Jemi, and Bri.
+We’re still here in the background, offering skills and mentoring.
 But this hard working team is out in the weather doing the hard yards.

 Carr’s Organic Fruit Tree Nursery